The World's Water

 - Course takes place in A & B terms

-- Profesors: Sharon Wulf (School of Business) and Derren Rosbach (Civil and Environmental Engineering)
+- Professors: Elizabeth Stoddard (Social Science & Policy Studies) and Derren Rosbach (Civil and Environmental Engineering)

-- This seminar sequence will count towards Engineering Science (ES 1000) and Management (MG 1000) general elective credit.
+- This seminar sequence will count towards a Social Science (SSPS 1000) and Engineering Science (ES 1000) general elective credit.